This is not an endorsement of cryptocurrency or any specific provider, service or offering. It is not a recommendation to trade or use any services.

 We're experts

-Finder Crypto Trading Platform Awards.
+We've researched and rated dozens of exchanges as part of our Finder Crypto Trading Platform Awards.
 We've published hundreds of guides and our in-house experts are regularly called upon for commentary in Nasdaq and The Street.

 We're independent

 Unlike other crypto media, we're not owned by an exchange or investment firm.
-Our opinions are our own and we put our readers first to help you find the crypto trading platform that's right for you.
+Our opinions are our own and we put our readers first to help you find the crypto trading product that's right for you.

 We're here to help